 But if your requested final position happens to fall on such a Hall boundary, the motor may become unstable as the servo controller tries to hold position.
 Servo loops like to have nice, proportional response curves, and the response of the motor at these boundaries is anything but.
-Sinusoidal commutation or other techniques such as FOC that advance the phase angle in very small increments eliminate this problem.
+Sinusoidal commutation or other techniques such as field-oriented control (FOC) that advance the phase angle in very small increments eliminate this problem.

 Check Out The Mechanics

 If you have checked out the control system thoroughly, you may find that the mechanical system has too much deadband or is too compliant to operate at the performance level you want.
 Compliance and deadband are anathema to good motion.
 They cause the mechanical axes to overshoot and oscillate and inject high-frequency energy into other parts of the mechanics which can cause further oscillations.

 While not every application can support the cost of a direct drive motor (and they have their own control challenges anyways), it may be that your machine just needs the next level of ball screw quality, a better coupling, more rigid framing, or some weight redistribution.

 My Motor And/or Amplifier Are Getting Too Hot